-National 9/11 Memorial and Museum, New York, New York
+Exploring the National 9/11 Memorial and Museum in New York

 9-11 Museum

-It was a glorious blue sky New York day when I visited the Memorial in December, just as it had been on September 11, 2001.
-You cannot walk this sacred ground to the Twin Towers Memorial Pool and view the inscribed names of those lost in the terrifying events without remembering of that horrific day.
+It was a glorious, blue-sky New York day when I visited the Memorial in December, just as it had been on September 11, 2001.
+You cannot walk this sacred ground to the Twin Towers Memorial Pool and view the inscribed names of those lost in the terrifying events without remembering that horrific day.

 Memorial pools